-From 2007 through 2011, 5-year moving averages of hull loss occurrence rate in Taiwan were all zero.
+From 2007 through 2012, 5-year moving averages of hull loss occurrence rate in Taiwan were all zero.
 The commercial jet airplanes had a higher hull loss occurrence rate than fatal occurrence rates.
 This difference suggested that there were some occurrences where commercial jet airplanes hull loss occurrence resulted in hull loss, but without fatalities.
-The 5-year moving average hull loss rate of turboprop airplanes was 1.26 in year 2011, which was higher than that of 2010 (1.25).
-This was resulted from the cumulative numbers of occurrence were the same while the number of departures of the year 2011 were less.
-The 5-year moving average hull loss rate of Taiwan transportation category airplanes from 2002 to 2011 was shown in Figure 15.
+The 5-year moving average hull loss rate of turboprop airplanes was 1.26 in year 2011, and declined to zero in 2012.
+The 5-year moving average hull loss rate of Taiwan transportation category airplanes from 2003 to 2012 was shown in Figure 15.

-Figure 15: 5-year moving averages of hull loss occurrence rates by million departures, Taiwan transportation category airplane, 2002-2011
+Figure 15: 5-year moving averages of hull loss occurrence rates by million departures, Taiwan transportation category airplane, 2003-2012